zerwes/hiyapyco/README.md

 A simple python lib allowing hierarchical overlay of config files in YAML syntax, offering different merge methods and variable interpolation based on jinja2.

+The goal was to have something similar to puppets hiera `deeper merge_behavior` for python.

 ## Key Features

 * hierarchical overlay of multiple YAML files